NOTE: ALL ELI Mini Courses are currently being offered online with flexible schedules to accommodate students in all time zones.

 ELI 131 - Interactive Communication

 This course is designed to develop conversational fluency.
-We will explore and practice modes of communication that fluent, experienced speakers of English use in academic settings.
-Discussions in class and activities outside of class will develop interactive speaking and understand the cultural practices of language and communication in seminars, meetings with professors, collaboration with classmates, and other encounters with expert speakers of English in their coursework and in campus life.
+You will explore and practice modes of communication that fluent, experienced speakers of English use in academic settings.
+You will develop your interactive speaking skills and learn to understand the cultural practices of language and communication in academic situations such as seminars, meetings with professors, and collaboration with classmates.

-This course is designed for international first-year or incoming transfer students who are new to US academic institutions.
-Students at more advanced undergraduate standing may be interested in this course if they desire to improve spoken fluency or their ability to interact in academic contexts.
+This course is designed for international students and others who speak/write English as a second language who desire to improve spoken fluency or their ability to interact in academic contexts.

 ELI 236 - Pronunciation I